 Pavlich is impressively intelligent, but even smarter people with better ideas are not given a second on Fox.
 She fits the narrow Republican mold and passes their litmus test of acceptability, so she gets on Fox not because she is a genius with unique bright ideas to save America, but because she is a fox.

 Her Facebook profile says she appeared “in a commercial for Remington firearms,” is the news editor for Townhall.com and contributing editor for Townhall Magazine, is a weekly guest on the Jon Justice show, appears on Fox Business and Fox News, yet she graduated from college in 2010, less than two years ago.
 An Amazon reviewer stated that she “was an undistinguished student at the University of Arizona,” yet propelled by her appearance, she rocketed ahead of others with better ideas who could do more to help all Americans.
-Pavlich said “I really dislike Leftists,” as I once did incandescently, but she obviously reveres God, who likely doesn't discriminate based on political ideology.
+Pavlich said “I really dislike Leftists,” as I once did incandescently, but she obviously reveres God, who likely doesn't discriminate based on political ideology or think much of those who do.

 Given the polarization in America, with some very good people having very different political ideas, wouldn't it make more sense to favor policies that help all Americans?
 That is possible, as I proved, and ultimately better for our nation and everyone in it, but partisans want only their side to win, which perpetuates an unwinnable war.